-b) 2014 catch as projected (the projected 2014 value is based on the recent 5 year average of post Oct.
+b) 2015 projected total year catch (the 2015 catch is assumed equal to the 2015 TAC of 54,500 t, based on recent post Oct.
 1 catches)

 Sources: compiled from NMFS Regional Office web site and various NPFMC reports.

 Table 17.2.Time series of Bering Sea/Aleutian Islands Atka mackerel catches (including discards and CDQ catches) by region, corresponding Acceptable Biological Catches (ABC), and Total Allowable Catches (TAC) set by the North Pacific Fishery Management Council from 1995 to the present.
 Apportioned catches prior to 1995 are available in Lowe et al. (2013).
 Catches, ABCs, and TACs are in metric tons.